Lara Pulver: Career

 Pulver played Irene Adler in "A Scandal in Belgravia", the first episode of the second series of Sherlock.
 Her appearance caused an "enormous" response, with the Evening Standard calling the scene where she greets Sherlock Holmes nude "infamous".
 To The Telegraph, Pulver called the scene "empowering".
 The BBC received over 100 complaints about the footage.
+The episode was the most-watched programme on BBC iPlayer from January to April 2012.

 In 2012, she joined the cast of Da Vinci's Demons as the "seductive and politically [sic]minded" Clarice Orsini, a series regular and wife of Elliot Cowan's character Lorenzo Medici.

 In 2014, she played Louise in a revival of Gypsy at the Chichester Festival Theatre.
 The production transferred to the West End in April 2015.
 Pulver won the 2016 Olivier Award for Best Supporting Actress in a Musical for the same role in the Savoy Theatre production of Gypsy.
 Louise is actually the title role, as "Louise" becomes the real-life early-20th-century American strip-tease sensation Gypsy Rose Lee, on whose memoirs the musical is based.
 Pulver's co-star in the Savoy production, Imelda Staunton, won the 2016 Olivier Award for Best Actress in a Musical for her role as the larger-than-life Mama Rose.

-In 2025, Pulver starred in the Guy Ritchie directed Paramount+ British crime drama television series MobLand, in a cast which included Tom Hardy, Pierce Brosnan, Paddy Considine, Joanne Froggatt, Helen Mirren and Geoff Bell.
+In 2025, Pulver starred in the Guy Ritchie directed Paramount+ British crime drama television series MobLand, in a cast which includes Tom Hardy, Pierce Brosnan, Paddy Considine, Joanne Froggatt, Helen Mirren, and Geoff Bell.
+She plays the role of Bella Harrigan, Kevin Harrigan's wife.

 Personal life

 In 2003, Pulver met American actor Josh Dallas while he was in the UK studying at the Mountview Academy of Theatre Arts.
 They married in December 2007 in Devon.
-Dallas confirmed their divorce in an interview on Bob Rivers's radio show on 2 December 2011.
+In an interview on 2 December 2011, Dallas stated they had divorced.

 Pulver began dating fellow Spooks actor Raza Jaffrey in 2012 and married on 27 December 2014.
 The couple have two children.